-A• The concept of consumerism causes a materialistic belief that the more materials acquired by an individual, the better".
-It does imply that we are placing an increased value placed on material possessions.
+Answer: The concept of consumerism causes a materialistic belief that "the more materials acquired by an individual, the better".
+It does imply that we are placing an increased value and necessity on material possessions.
 In my opinion, this is a negative development.
 While millions of people are starving every day around the world, others are opting for the latest smartphones and expensive cars every now and then.
 The waste disposal has already become a huge issue and the increased usage of electronic devices are increasing the world temperature which is dangerous for the world.
-The consumerism also makes people more materialistic and thus they forget the traditions and values of their society.
+The consumerism also makes people more materialistic and thus they forget the tradition and value of their society.

 The consumer market

 Q. What is the role of advertising?

-A• The true role of advertising is to promote a product or service among the potential consumers and customers.
+Answer: The true role of advertising is to promote a product or service among potential consumers or to promote brand awareness among them.
 Advertising is particularly important to establish the brand reputation in the market and to allure people to purchase a product or to enlist to a service offered.
-Advertisement from non-profit organisations and the government often aim to create awareness on important issues among people.
+Adverts from non-profit organisations and the government often aim to create awareness on important issues among people.

 Q. How do you think the Internet will affect buying patterns in the future?

-A• The Internet has already established its supremacy in the consumer market and a lot of people nowadays purchase products or services online.
-The e-commerce is booming and it is not far away when people would absolutely rely on online shopping than the conventional marketplace.
-The e-commerce websites are ever increasing and people no longer needs to go to a shopping mall to purchase the products s/he needs.
-The advancement in internet technology will capture a major share of all trades and shopping done by consumers in the near future.
+Answer: The Internet has already established its supremacy in the consumer market and a lot of people nowadays purchase products or services online.
+The e-commerce is booming and it is not far away when people would absolutely rely on online shopping than the conventional marketplace or shops.
+The e-commerce websites are ever increasing and people no longer need to go to a shopping mall to purchase the products they require.
+The advancement in Internet technology will capture a major share of all trades and shopping done by consumers in the near future.